vvorobjov/nrp-documentation/nrp/tutorials/virtual_coach/launching_exp.rst

     vc.print_available_servers()
     vc.print_running_experiments()

 After making sure our experiments exist and enough resources are available, we can attempt to launch an experiment.
 In this next section we will launch the Template Husky experiment.
-To launch a specific experiment, we need to specify its configuration name, which we can get from the experiment list.
+We first need to clone the experiment in our storage.
+To launch a specific experiment, we need to specify its configuration name, which we can get from the cloned experiment list.

 .. code-block:: python
+    vc.clone_experiment_to_storage('ExDTemplateHusky')
+    vc.print_cloned_experiments()

-    sim = vc.launch_experiment('ExDTemplateHusky')
+    sim = vc.launch_experiment('template_husky_0')

 Launching an experiment can take some time and once it's been successfully launched, we'll get a `Simulation Successfully Created` log.